 For some, it can feel unnerving to know you are being tracked by your employer while working.
-Images of a big eye in the sky spying on your every move makes some employees uncomfortable with using GPS time tracking.
+Images of a big eye in the sky spying on your every move makes some employees uncomfortable with using GPS time clock.

 Most of these concerns are ill-founded, however, and based on misconceptions about how employee GPS time tracking works.
 Here’s everything you need to know to understand how GPS time tracking really works.

 What Is Employee GPS Time Tracking?

 Employee tracking - or personnel tracking - allows employers to keep track of what their employees are working on at any given time.
 For GPS employee time tracking, managers can run smoother operations by knowing where their employees are located throughout the workday.

 While some GPS systems are used to track company vehicles and/or equipment, an employee GPS time tracking solution does more than just track an employee’s location and hours worked.